 Balanced Plant-Based Diets

-Working in the diabetes field I can appreciate the benefits of a lower-carb eating style.
+Working in the diabetes field and in Indigenous health, I can appreciate the benefits of lower-carbohydrate options.
 Diets that are too high in carbohydrates can make it difficult to regulate our blood sugar levels.
 This is not only a problem for diabetics or those with insulin resistance as swings in blood sugar levels it can also affect mood, fatigue and metabolic issues.

-A lower carbohydrate eating style can sometimes be more difficult on a plant-based diet because many of the plant-based protein sources are also sources of carbohydrates (legumes, quinoa).
-My definition of ‘low-carbohydrate’ is low in refined carbohydrates or ‘net’ carbs and high in fibre.
+A lower-carbohydrate eating style can sometimes be more difficult on a plant-based diet because many of the plant-based protein sources are also sources of carbohydrates (legumes, quinoa).
+My definition of a lower carbohydrate diet is one that is lower in refined carbohydrates and higher in high-fibre choices.
 With the right planning and information, a lower carbohydrate plant-based eating style is definitely achievable and can be an important step towards a healthy, balanced diet.